- Arrest Status

 - Metropolitan Police Department

 - Unnecessary use of force?

-Cheney Orr, an independent photographer, was arrested while covering protests on the day of the inauguration of U.S. President Donald Trump.
+Cheney Orr, an independent photographer, was arrested on Jan.
+20, 2017, while covering protests on the day of President Donald Trump's inauguration.
 Orr was doing a portrait series that day when he was arrested with a group of 60 protesters, handcuffed with zip ties, and his gear confiscated: this included his digital Canon DSLR camera, two lenses, a Contaxt point-and-shoot, memory cards, a Rolleiflex 120 film camera, and his cell phone.

 He was one of more than 200 people arrested and charged with felony rioting, the highest level of offense under Washington D.C.’s law against rioting.
 While he was released the next day, law enforcement wanted to use his images as evidence, but couldn’t access them without a warrant or Orr’s permission.
 When Orr’s attorney advised him that the warrant would almost certainly be granted and that waiting for the warrant would leave his equipment impounded for weeks or months, Orr granted his permission.